FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: How should compliance be calculated and reported when there are multiple UV reactors running in parallel?

 A: We have amended the rule to allow for multiple UV units to be used as part of the full UV rules suite.
-Treatment of the water is considering a whole process – not individual UV reactors.
-Suppliers can calculate their percent compliance on the combined data for all UV reactors operating with the compliance period.
+The Rules apply to UV treatment of the water, not the performance of an individual UV reactor where more than one is being used.
+Suppliers can calculate their percent compliance on the combined data for all UV reactors operating within the compliance period.

 FAQs for level 3